-Form 8.3 - Maitland Institutional Services Limited: Re RPS Group Plc

-DJ Form 8.3 - Maitland Institutional Services Limited: Re RPS Group Plc
+Form 8.3 - Maitland Institutional Services Limited: Re RPS Group plc

-Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Re RPS Group Plc 21-Sep-2022 / 14:10 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Re RPS Group plc 26-Sep-2022 / 13:55 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------